 Make sure your headphones are plugged in and put them on.
 On your screen below the "Sign In" button is a link called "Click To Test Audio."
-Select the link to make sure you can hear through your headphones and adjust the volume as needed.
-Once the test begins, the volume level cannot be changed.
+Select the link to make sure you can hear through your headphones and adjust the volume to the highest level.
+You can adjust the volume in the test after you begin.
 Grades 3, 4, and Mathematics All Units